dvdbrink/gdl/README.md

 * Exercise in the C++ programming language (mainly C++11)
 * Learning environment for low-level game development related systems
-* To provide open source code for other beginning game developers
+* To provide open source code as a reference for other beginning game developers

 ## Features

 * Linux and Windows support
-* Window and OpenGL Context
+* Window and OpenGL Context creation
 * OpenGL wrapper including automatic reference counting for OpenGL resources
 * OpenAL wrapper
 * Basic JSON parser